250+ Unique Stocking Stuffers For Kids From Babies to Teens (That Aren’t Junk!)

 Hair Accessories: Check out the handmade selection from LaBelle Baby Bows (via Etsy) for gorgeous bows and headbands in a variety of fabrics, patterns and colors to match any outfit.

 Fun Socks: You didn’t think we’d have a list of useful stocking stuffers without a pair of socks did you?
 Target has a great selection of themed-socks (think Star Wars, Trolls and My Little Pony).

 Tooth Fairy Pillow: Get your child excited about losing their first tooth (or 10th) by gifting a super cute Tooth Pillow that they can use to safely tuck away their tooth under their pillow (and safely receive the money in return!).
-We adore this Knit one from Mud Pie ($12.56) and this Monster Missing Tooth pillow from Alma Designs ($13.94).
-Pair it with a fun book like Peppa Pig and the Tooth Fairy ($2.98) or The Night Before The Tooth Fairy ($4.33) so you’ll be ready when that wiggly one finally falls out!
+We adore this Knit one from Mud Pie and this Monster Missing Tooth pillow from Alma Designs.
+Pair it with a fun book like Peppa Pig and the Tooth Fairy or The Night Before The Tooth Fairy so you’ll be ready when that wiggly one finally falls out!

-Bookmark: We can’t get over these incredible bookmarks from My Bookmark.
+My Bookmark: We can’t get over these incredible bookmarks from My Bookmark.
 They are so unique and kids think they are super cool.
-Pick from the huge selection including legs from the Wicked Witch, elf shoes, a mermaid’s tail and 3CPO – there is sure to be a character or theme that will connect with your child.
+Pick from the huge selection including mermaid tails, unicorns, Pokemon and plenty of holiday themed fun – there is sure to be a character or theme that will connect with your child.

 Magazine: Include the first issue of their new Magazine subscription rolled up in their stocking with a note explaining that there’s more to come in the mail each month.
 Take a peek at our full guide for our top recommendations.